appbaseio/Docs/content/docs/reactivesearch/vue/overview/QuickStart.md

 ![Image](https://i.imgur.com/pFCAq8d.jpg)

+If you're following this on Codesandbox.io, you should see something like [this](https://codesandbox.io/s/cool-microservice-g8bcx?file=/src/App.vue)

 We have built our entire search UI in just 80 lines!

 The only thing missing at this point is the styling, ReactiveSearch doesn't use a layout system internally.
 For example, if you are using a grid from Bootstrap or Materialize, you can use that to style the layout.
 Or if you prefer to use Flex, you can use that.
 We can now import CSS to make the app look cleaner.